AdityaSavara/PEUQSE/Examples/Example13doeFunctionExample/0-README.txt

 In this example, a few example files are provided.
 They each use the design of experiments function which is a class function for the parameter estimation (PE_object) class.

+For a quick example that would show reasnoable results, one can run one of the two below files that each take a few minutes. runfile_Example13_doe_function_meshgrid_1.py and runfile_Example13_doe_function_xyz_1.py

-The two below files take around 10 minutes each.
-They show the correct syntax but if they examples are run they will not give reasonable results since they are written to be short quick runs.
+For syntax of how to do larger grids, the two below files take around 10 minutes each.
+Currently, if run, the ouputs will look bad since they are just meant to show the syntax.
 To see more "reasonable" outputs, the mcmc_lengths would need to be increased. runfile_Example13_doe_function_xyz_3.py and runfile_Example13_doe_function_meshgrid_3.py

-For a quick example that would show reasnoable results, one can run one of the two below files that each take a few minutes. runfile_Example13_doe_function_meshgrid_1.py and runfile_Example13_doe_function_xyz_1.py

 Below explains the variables etc. Check the UserInput file and other documentation as this might be out of date.